codarrenvelvindron/codarren.github.io/_drafts/DIY_API_Request_limiter_in_python.md

 ***Notes***

-- Here we have increase the tolerance to accept 98% to 102% match
+- Here we have decreased the tolerance to accept only 100.00 or more.

-- Delays are now accepted up to
+- Starting 1 second earlier is no longer accepted